JaySaikitHo/YelpCamp/readme.md

 #YelpCamp

-a code a long project to practice Express,Javascript and MongoDB from Udemy Colt Steel Webdev Bootcamp.
+a code a long project to practice Express,Javascript and MongoDB from Udemy Colt Steele WebDev Bootcamp.
 I learned how to deploy and use middleware for authenticaction and tracking user ownership of assets.

 ##Initial Setup
 * Add Landing Page